A new tool for learning how to better manage and use information

 Information skills

 Information literacy encompasses all the skills related to knowledge and the mastery and use of information and documentation.
-In an environment that is constantly changing and profoundly disrupted by artificial intelligence tools, these skills are essential for the education of students, from bachelor's to doctoral level, and can be applied throughout their professional lives.
+In an environment that is constantly evolving and profoundly disrupted by artificial intelligence tools, these skills are essential for the education of students, from bachelor's to doctoral level, and can be applied throughout their professional lives.

 These skills enable students, based on a clearly defined need, to identify and access relevant sources of scientific information more effectively, to evaluate their reliability, and to reuse them in an ethical and responsible manner.
-Supported by and intrinsically linked to subject-specific teaching, these skills are also linked to digital, writing, and communication skills.
+Supported by and intrinsically linked to subject-specific teaching, they are also linked to digital, writing, and communication skills.
 Finally, the approach they describe, in which critical thinking plays a major role, also contributes to the quality of research production and dissemination.

 Teachers, librarians, students...